Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 As we idealised the measurements as fault-tolerant, each atomic fault can create at most one qubit flip and/or a measurement flip.
 Since there are $d$ iterations of the measurement schedule, a fault of weight less than $d$ must leave at least one iteration fault-free.
 Consider all faults to the left of this fault-free iteration.
 We can push all faults that have a qubit flip component to the input wires.
 For all the measurements they anticommute with, this introduces a measurement flip of that measurement.
 Eventually, all qubit flips are pushed to the inputs, possibly creating additional flips of some measurements.
 We can analogously push all qubit flips to the right of the perfect round to the outputs.

-At this point, we have found an equivalent fault that consists of qubit flips on the inputs and outputs as well as measurement flips.
+At this point, we have found an equivalent fault that consists of qubit flips on the inputs and outputs, as well as measurement flips.
 While the total number of atomic faults may have increased, we observe that the number of qubit flips does not increase when pushing the qubit flips past measurements.
 Therefore, the number of qubit flips is at most the weight of the original fault.
 The only potential faults remaining within the $d$ repetitions are measurement flips.
-However, since one round of measurements is fault-free, and we assumed the fault to be undetectable, all other iterations of the measurements must have the same outcomes as the fault-free one (otherwise, differing repeated measurements of the same stabiliser would give different values making the fault detectable).
+However, since one round of measurements is fault-free, and we assumed the fault to be undetectable, all other iterations of the measurements must have the same outcomes as the fault-free one (otherwise, differing repeated measurements of the same stabiliser would give different values, making the fault detectable).
 Therefore, all measurement flips must cancel each other out.
-But then, the fault we got from pushing out all the edge flips only acts on the inputs and outputs and, in particular, is at most of the same weight as the original fault. \end{proof} For low-distance codes, brute-force search can find alternative measurement schedules that substantially improve on the number of measurements that have to be done to be fault-equivalent to the fault-free syndrome extraction~\parencite{delfosseShortShorstyle2020}.
+But then, the fault we got from pushing out all the edge flips only acts on the inputs and outputs and, in particular, is at most of the same weight as the original fault. \end{proof} When we express this proposition using ZX diagrams, we can think of it as a method for removing idealised, fault-free edges.
+In the original circuit, the fault-equivalent ZX diagram assumes that all internal edges are idealised.
+However, by \autoref{prop:fault-equivalent-ft-pauli}, the repeated circuit on the right can be represented as a fault-equivalent ZX diagram that contains no fault-free edges.
+This is because fault-tolerant measurements can be expressed as fault-equivalent ZX diagrams without idealised edges.

 The second step of Shor-style syndrome extraction is to fault-tolerantly implement the individual, non-perfect syndrome measurements.